hossein-haeri/reward-sharing-relational-networks/README.md

 Cite Us
 --------

-This work and the associated code are based on the paper 'Reward-Sharing Relational Networks in Multi-Agent Reinforcement Learning as a Framework for Emergent Behavior' by Hossein Haeri, Reza Ahmadzadeh, and Kshitij Jerath.
+This work and the associated code are based on the paper 'Reward-Sharing Relational Networks in Multi-Agent Reinforcement Learning as a Framework for Emergent Behavior' by Hossein Haeri, Reza Ahmadzadeh, and Kshitij Jerath published in International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021) - Adaptive and Learning Agents Workshop (ALA).
 If you find our work useful or use it in your research, please consider citing our paper:

 https://arxiv.org/abs/2207.05886